aws/sagemaker-tensorflow-serving-container/README.md

 For example, if the ``SAGEMAKER_SAFE_PORT_RANGE`` is between 9000 to 9999, the maximum number of models that can be loaded to the endpoint at the same time would be 499 ((9999 - 9000) * 0.9 / 2).

 ### Using Multi-Model Endpoint with Pre/Post-Processing
 Multi-Model Endpoint can be used together with Pre/Post-Processing.
-However, please note that in Multi-Model mode, the path of ``inference.py`` is ``/opt/ml/models/code`` instead of ``/opt/ml/model/code``.
-Also, all loaded models will share the same ``inference.py`` to handle invocation requests.
+Each model will need its own ``inference.py`` otherwise default handlers will be used.
 An example of the directory structure of Multi-Model Endpoint and Pre/Post-Processing would look like this:

-        model1
+        /opt/ml/models/model1/model
             |--[model_version_number]
                 |--variables
                 |--saved_model.pb
-        model2
+        /opt/ml/models/model2/model
             |--[model_version_number]
                 |--assets
                 |--variables
                 |--saved_model.pb
             code
                 |--lib
                     |--external_module
                 |--inference.py
                 |--requirements.txt

 ## Contributing